How to Create A Crescent Floral Moon Wreath in a Few Simple Steps

 - Brass bells/hanging.

-How to create a crescent moon template:
+How to make a crescent moon wreath template

 - Use the hoop as a guide on a piece of cardboard to create two half circles.
 Trace your first crescent shape and then move the hoop over 2-4 inches making sure the ends of the half-circle touch the hoop at each end.

 - Trace the second crescent shape.
 Carefully cut it out with a box cutter and trim off rough edges with scissors.
+Now you have a crescent moon form.

 - Lay them out on your crescent shape lining the edges first and then filling in the middle.
 Hot glue each flower head into place.